woupiestek/midistuff_ts/log.md

 and a lot is allowed.
 There are non hex numbers too, for tempo and program, etc.

-This could be split up: the normal pattern becomes (rest/note duration)*, seprated with spaces if needed. durection follows, because the note or rest applies to it i.e. they are not themselves the events.
+This could be split up: the normal pattern becomes (rest/note duration)*, seperated with spaces if needed. duration follows, because the note or rest applies to it i.e. they are not themselves the events.

 Abiguity is a bitch.
 Maybe durations should just always be preceded by a `;`